For many of us, a fear of hunger happens when we have a distorted relationship with food and we don’t trust our bodies.

 Maybe we ate breakfast a little earlier, so we’re hungrier for our snack a little earlier.
 Or maybe we left out some essential protein and fat in our prior meal, so we’re not satiated as long.

-And it’s okayyyy that we are guessing and checking sometimes.
 There is no perfection because there is not an end goal to reach once and be done with it.
-It’s a constant process and practice makes perfect.
+Intuitive eating is a constant process and practice makes perfect.

 So, the next time you’re beating yourself up about being hungry, realize that it could be that your body is catching up from previous underfueling.

 Or, maybe your body is just working harder that day, your hormones are working differently, you didn’t sleep well the night before, you’re recovering from a different workout, etc.

 And sometimes there is no explanation as to why you are hungrier – you just are.
 The fear of being hungry comes from constant undereating.